otvam/pypeec/paper.md

 Python package index (PyPi) and the community-driven packaging for Conda (conda-forge).
 A Docker image with JupyterLab is also maintained.

 \autoref{fig:workflow} depicts the PyPEEC workflow.
-First the *mesher* builds the geometry (from vector shapes, STL files, PNG files, or GERBER files), performs the voxelization, and checks the validity of the discretization.
+First, the *mesher* builds the geometry (from vector shapes, STL files, PNG files, or GERBER files), performs the voxelization, and checks the validity of the discretization.
-Afterward, the *solver* creates the FFT-multiplication operators, assembles the equation systems, extract sparse preconditioners, solves the problem, and post-processes the solution.
+Afterward, the *solver* creates the FFT-multiplication operators, assembles the equation systems, extracts sparse preconditioners, solves the problem, and post-processes the solution.
 The *viewer* and the *plotter* are used to visualize the results.
-Aternatively, ParaView can be used to analyze and visualize the solutions.
+Alternatively, ParaView can be used to analyze and visualize the solutions.

 # Solver Performance